-The Harvard Chan School’s partnership with the Human Vaccines Project is the perfect foundation for a new era of breakthroughs.
+The Harvard Chan School’s partnership with the Human Immunome Project is the perfect foundation for a new era of breakthroughs.
 From our strengths in data science and artificial intelligence to our track record of leadership in epidemiology and population health, from our fertile research ecosystem to our ability to convene brilliant minds across many fields, we are a singular destination for progress.
-When paired with the Human Vaccines Project’s global network and expertise in human immunity, the School will launch a new wave of scientific and biomedical discovery that rivals the impact of genomic medicine.
+When paired with the Human Immunome Project’s global network and expertise in human immunity, the School will launch a new wave of scientific and biomedical discovery that rivals the impact of genomic medicine.

 This partnership — The Human Immunomics Initiative — unites new biomedical discoveries with the power of public health and cutting-edge artificial intelligence to transform health at scale.
 Its inaugural project, focused on the effectiveness of vaccines in older adults, promises early wins that will save lives and reduce suffering, while at the same time providing the insights necessary to apply immunomic concepts more broadly.